 The City of London website offers a wonderful overview of London’s Arts and Heritage including City of London grant opportunities.
 It includes links to other organization’s websites such as: Tourism London for cultural events and entertainment, the London Heritage Council, Museum London, Eldon House, Heritage London Foundation and the London Arts Council that highlight their cultural programs and investments.

-As per weather aggregator website, WeatherSpark.com, “In London, the summers are warm and partly cloudy and the winters are freezing, dry, windy, and mostly cloudy.
-Over the course of the year, the temperature typically varies from minus-9 Celsius (16 degrees Fahrenheit) to 26 degrees Celsius (79 degrees Fahrenheit) and is rarely below minus-17 degrees Celsius (-0 degrees Fahrenheit ) or above 30 degrees Celsius (87 degrees Fahrenheit.)
+London's summers are warm and partly cloudy and its winters are cool, dry, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from minus-9 Celsius (16 degrees Fahrenheit) in winter to 26 degrees Celsius (79 degrees Fahrenheit) in summer.

 What is now known as the City of London was founded in 1826.
 But the story of London’s region has a much longer and richer history than that.